Opel Rekord Series B

 The Opel Rekord Series B is a large family car that was introduced in August 1965 by Opel as a replacement for the Opel Rekord Series A and stopgap until the delayed Rekord C was ready for sale.
 Produced only until July 1966, it shared the wheelbase and 1696 mm width of its predecessor, but the front and rear panels were restyled to give it a more modern appearance.

-Previous Rekords were noteworthy for combining eye-catching new bodies with a robust four cylinder engine that dated back to 1937.
-By the 1960s the old engine was outdated, being replaced in the Rekord B by a newly designed inline four cylinder with a unique camshaft in head (CIH) configuration.
+Previous Rekords were noteworthy for combining eye-catching new bodies with old-fashioned mechanicals, including a four-cylinder engine that dated back to 1937.
+By the 1960s the old engine was at long last being replaced in the Rekord B by a newly designed inline four-cylinder with a unique camshaft in head (CIH) configuration.
 This design, developed by Opel's parent company, General Motors, in Detroit, integrated the camshaft into the cylinder head, but aside rather than above the valves, making it still an overhead valve (OHV) rather than an overhead camshaft (OHC) engine.
-The unconventional valvetrain nonetheless offered a performance-boost for the Reckord, and was offered in a range of three displacements from 1492 cc to 1897 cc.
+The unconventional valvetrain nonetheless offered a performance-boost for the Rekord, and was offered in a range of three displacements from 1492 cc to 1897 cc.
 As the engine was developed further during the later 1960s, 1970s and 1980s increased torque was seen, resulting, along with the design's durability and inexpensive manufacture, in it surviving into the mid 1990s fitted to the Rekord B's distant successors, the Omega and Senator.

-Background
+History

-Opel had originally intended to launch their new generation of four cylinder engines in an all new model (which became the Rekord C), but as the scheduled 1965 launch date approached it became clear that other key elements of the design would not be ready.
-With the marketing department and dealers geared up for a new model, the decision was taken to present the new engines in an updated, merely transition, body.
-The resulting Rekord B bore the (then highly unusual) rectangular headlights and certain brightwork themes of the 1966 Rekord C, but little else in common in styling.
+Opel had originally intended to launch their new generation of four-cylinder engines in an all new model (which became the Rekord C), but as the scheduled 1965 launch date approached it became clear that other key elements of the design would not be ready.
+With the marketing department and dealers geared up for a new model, the decision was taken to present the new engines in updated, transition bodywork.
+The resulting Rekord B received (then highly unusual) rectangular headlights and certain brightwork themes of the coming Rekord C, but little else in common in styling.
 The Rekord B received four bold round tail light units similar to those planned for the forthcoming Opel GT.
 The interior design and even the colour and trim options were largely carried over from the Rekord A. The new model was produced between late summer 1965 and mid-summer 1966, replaced on the Opel production line during the annual vacation shut-down by the Rekord C, which began to roll of it by August.